Permits and Permit Regulations

 Administrative Permit Validity

 Administrative permits are considered valid until the date marked on the permit.
 Administrative permits are considered special faculty/staff permits and are valid at all thee campuses.
-These permits are valid in administrative parking spaces for a limited period of time; otherwise, they are valid in all faculty/staff and general spaces.
+These permits are valid in administrative parking spaces for up to 4 hours; otherwise, they are valid in all faculty/staff and general spaces.

 SURFACE RESERVED PERMITS